-There are many accommodation options within the city of Amsterdam such as hotels, hostels, bed&breakfast and short-stay apartments.
+There are many accommodations within the city of Amsterdam such as hotels, hostels, AirBnB’s, bed&breakfast and short-stay apartments.
 As what we have learned from the past prides is that these accommodations sell out soon.
-So be on time with making your reservation.
+So be on time making your reservation.

 Events in Amsterdam

 We will publish almost all events that are being organized by individual restaurants, clubs, institutions, museums etc on this website.
 You can find these from April 1st in the official festival agenda here on pride.amsterdam.

 Getting around in Amsterdam

 Amsterdam has an extensive public transportation network which is operated by the GVB.
 They operate the buses, trams and metro services within the city of Amsterdam.
 In Amsterdam and beyond, the public transport chip card is used for travel on trams, buses and metros.
 The most convenient option for visitors is a disposable one-hour or day card (valid for one to seven days).
 One-hour tickets can be bought from the conductor or driver on the tram or bus.
 Day tickets can be bought on the tram or purchased in advance.
 Tickets are valid across the whole network from the time of purchase, allowing you to take as many journeys as you choose within your chosen time-frame.